 Shenandoah Valley Battlefields Foundation

-The Shenandoah Valley Battlefields Foundation manages the Shenandoah Valley Battlefields Historic District.
-They own more than 400 acres of land and hold easements on land within the park.
+The Shenandoah Valley Battlefields Foundation (SVBF) manages the Shenandoah Valley Battlefields Historic District.
+Within the park, SVBF owns more than 400 acres and also holds easements on some private lands.

 Community & Other Partners